Master of Social Work

 • Failure of the student to secure a practicum placement after interviewing at three sites and applying for an interview at three other sites.

-2. Step Two Meeting: At any time after the Step One Meeting, if the program director and field director deem that a student’s ability to maintain the NASW Code of Ethics remains in question and behavioral concerns remain unresolved, a second meeting shall be convened.
-This second meeting shall be attended by the program director or designee, field director or designee, and student.
-If the faculty member who met with the student in step 1 was the program director or field director, the Dean will appoint a different faculty member to substitute for the program director or field director in steps 2 and 3 of this process.
+2. Step Two Meeting: At any time after the Step One Meeting, if the Program Director and Field Director deem that a student’s ability to maintain the NASW Code of Ethics remains in question and behavioral concerns remain unresolved, a second meeting shall be convened.
+This second meeting shall be attended by the Program Director or designee, Field Director or designee, and student.
+If the faculty member who met with the student in Step One was the Program Director or Field Director, the Dean will appoint a different faculty member to substitute for the Program Director or Field Director in Steps 2 and 3 of this process.
 A staff member will also attend the meeting silently for the purpose of documenting the meeting's proceedings.
-The meeting shall be held in Zoom or on a similar virtual conference platform.
-Subject to written approval from the student, the meeting shall be recorded with the URL for the recording provided to the student, program director/designee, and field director/designee.
+The meeting shall be held in Zoom.
+Subject to written approval from the student, the meeting shall be recorded with the URL for the recording provided to the student, Program Director/designee, and Field Director/designee.
 Students are expected to be in a quiet and private area during professional conduct meetings with faculty.
 Students must have their webcam working and turned on for the duration of the meeting.
+Students are expected to make arrangements to attend conduct meetings at the date and time scheduled, during business hours.

 A notice of suspension will specify (a) the earliest date at which the Dean will consider lifting the suspension; (b) the steps that the student must take for the Dean to consider lifting the suspension; and (c) the deadline by which the student must complete those steps and request that the suspension be lifted.
 If, by that deadline, the student has not submitted a request that in the Dean's assessment is sufficient to warrant lifting the suspension, the suspension will convert to dismissal from the program, with written notice provided to the student.
 That dismissal takes effect upon the Dean's issuance of the official letter of dismissal.